laimaretto/taskAutom/README.md

 ### Plugin

 The plugin is a Python code which is fed with each row of the DATA file at a time, in order to render a configuration script.
+It consists of a function called `construir_cliLine()` which accepts four arguments:
+- `m` which is a counter, representing the `row_id` of the data.
+- `datos` which is a `Pandas` series; the data itself.
+- `lenData` which is the length of the Pandas dataFrame; i.e.: the amount of rows inside the grouped data.
+- `mop`, a boolean.

-It consists of a function called `construir_cliLine()` which accepts four arguments: `m` which is a counter, `datos` which is a `Pandas` series, `lenData` which is the length of the Pandas dataFrame ,and `mop`. `m` and `lenData` can be used to decide when some part of the code must be ran; `mop` is used when the configuration script needs to be verified before running.
+`m` and `lenData` can be used to decide when some part of the code must be ran. `mop` is used when the configuration script needs to be verified before running; `mop=True` when the CLI parameter `-j/--jobType` is `0`.

 **Example:** use the previous data, to generate configuration scripts.
-The example is assuming no header has been defined in the DATA csv file, so column id is used to identify the proper variable.
+The example is assuming no header has been defined in the DATA file, so column id is used to identify the proper variable.

 ```python
 def construir_cliLine(m, datos, lenData, mop=None):